cleancode-cpp/cmake-testsetup/Readme.md

 * The Visual Studio Test Explorer only works in Visual Studio 2022
 * You can only run debug builds from Visual Studio
 * The "msbuild-vs16-x64" preset also works but compiles slower.

+### Windows Visual Studio 2017

+* Please update to the latest version (VS2017 - 15.9.41)
+* Make sure "Desktop development with C++" is selected in the installer
+* Add Optional Parts:
+  * Test Adapter for Google Test (optional)
+  * Visual C++ tools for CMake (required)

+First build:
+* Open the folder in Visual Studio
+* Use CMake menu to generate the cmake cache (might be automatic depending on your options)
+* Build and run individual executables

+Notes:
+* "Test Explorer" should work after the first build if test adapter is installed
+* VS2017 will not use the "CMakePresets.json"
+* CMake build files are located in "%userprofile%\CMakeBuilds" (default)

 ### Windows VSCode